This Keto Churro Cloud Bread Recipe Is a Dream

 This recipe for churro-style cloud bread is sweetened with monk fruit, which looks like sugar and tastes like sugar, but, ya know, it’s keto-friendly.
 It has little to no calories and won’t raise your blood-sugar levels.
 It’s important to note, though, that monk fruit is much sweeter than traditional sugar, so use about half the amount you normally would.

-Keto Churro-Style Cloud Bread
+Keto Churro-Style Cloud Bread RECIPE

 - 4 eggs, separated